 This writing class introduces students to an intriguing genre of popular culture: mystery.
 What elements create a mystery?
 How do cinematography and sound build suspense in film?
 What are the literary merits of the mystery genre, and what do mysteries tell us about our culture?

-Students read classic mystery writers such as Sir Arthur Conan Doyle, Edgar Allan Poe, and Agatha Christie, and study clips from a variety of films, including early horror classics and film noir from the forties and fifties.
+Students read classic mystery writers such as Sir Arthur Conan Doyle, Edgar Allan Poe, and Agatha Christie, and study clips from a variety of films, including early horror classics and noir from the ’40s and ’50s.
 By examining literary techniques such as characterization and plot, as well as film techniques such as camera angles and lighting, students analyze the ways writers and directors manipulate these elements to build suspense and heighten tension on the page and onscreen.

 Students apply their knowledge of mysteries in formal critical essays and in their own brief stories and scenes.